Top Challenges for Embedded Analytics and How to Overcome Them

 Buying embedded analytics software from a vendor comes with speed and reliability, while building it yourself gives you greater control over every aspect of the application.
 And the full burden of development and execution.

 Solution: Buying an established embedded analytics solution helps you focus on your core product offering, saves time and money over training a development team, and eliminates the need for training where internal resources are simply not available.
 Maintenance and support are also included when you’re buying, so you will not have to allocate resources for fixing issues if and when they occur.

 With average build-it-yourself times taking seven months or more, the buy option is preferable also because it helps you get your product on the market as quickly as possible.
 Embedded analytics providers must comply with high data security standards, the quality of which is assessed by SSL security certificates, so security is also something you wouldn’t have to worry about when choosing to buy an embedded analytics solution.

 8. Justifying the Cost

 The standard price for an embedded solution starts at anywhere from $30K to $75K per year.
-For big enterprises that might not be much, but for small and medium-sized businesses in need of analytics capabilities and with a tight budget, making such an investment is a big concern.
+That might not be much for big enterprises, but for small and medium-sized businesses in need of analytics capabilities and with a tight budget, making such an investment is a big concern.
 This is a big investment, so it is natural you want to be able to justify that cost.